2018 Democrat legislative candidate arrested for stealing golf carts

 What is it with legislative candidates having run-ins with the law lately?￼

-This time it is former 2018 dem legislative candidate Brooks Briscoe of Aberdeen.￼
+This time it is former 2018 Dem legislative candidate Brooks Briscoe of Aberdeen.￼

 On 04/07/2020 Aberdeen Police responded to the Rolling Hills Golf Course for the theft of a golf cart.
 On 04/08/2020, Aberdeen Police responded to Lee Park Golf Course for the theft of another golf cart.
 On 04/22/2020 Aberdeen Police responded to the 400 block of N 4th Street for the theft of yet another golf cart.